 The Soil Enrichment Protocol (SEP) provides guidance on how to quantify, monitor, report, and verify agricultural practices that enhance carbon storage in soils.
 The primary GHG benefit targeted is the accrual of additional carbon in agricultural soils, with hopes to incentivize GHG emission reductions from other sources, such as N2O from fertilizer use.
 The protocol was adopted by the Reserve Board of Directors in September 2020.

-- Soil Enrichment Protocol Version 1.0 – Draft for Board Approval (September 16, 2020)
+- Soil Enrichment Protocol Version 1.0 (September 30, 2020)

-- Soil Enrichment Protocol Version 1.0 – Redline from August Draft to Board Draft (coming soon)
+- Soil Enrichment Protocol Version 1.0 Summary

-Protocol Companion Documents and Tools
+Protocol Supporting Documents